yunhonghe1021/novo_code/README.md

 # 3D4D: An Interactive, Editable, 4D World Model via 3D Video Generation

 3D4D is an interactive 4D visualization framework that integrates WebGL with Supersplat rendering.
-It transforms static images and text into coherent 4D scenes through four core modules and employs a foveated rendering strategy for efficient, real-time multi-modal interaction.
+It transforms static images and text into 4D scenes through four core modules and employs a foveated rendering strategy for efficient, real-time multi-modal interaction.

 ## Project Workflow